celalaygar/Spring-Boot-2-3/Spring-Boot-13-SpringData-3-JPA-Hibernate-PostgreSQL/README.md

 ### 13 - Spring-Boot-13-SpringData-3-JPA-Hibernate-PostgreSQL
-how to use @Embeddable, @Embedded for Spring data on Spring Boot
+how to use @Embeddable, @Embedded for Spring data on Spring Boot<br/>
+first one : create bottom table on any database called Users in pgAdmin 4.<br/> if you change database's name. you can change.
 ```
 CREATE TABLE car(
     id BIGINT PRIMARY KEY     NOT NULL,